RobDWaller/robdwaller.github.io/_posts/2018-01-15-why-you-must-test-to-break.md

 }
 ```

 My tests are going to force exceptions on the `Order::getOrderDetails()` method.
-You could choose to just return an error message or a boolean `false`, I'm though not a fan of mixed return types nor returning error strings, personal preference.
+You could choose to just return an error message or a boolean `false`, I'm though not a fan of mixed return types nor returning error strings, personal preference...
 Also you could impose exceptions in the Car object constructor, again though I'm not a fan of doing this.

-With these three 'test to break' tests we impose our application rules explicitly, our order process will fail if it receives a Car object containing the wrong data.
+However, with these three 'test to break' tests now in place we impose our application rules explicitly.
+Our order process will fail if it receives a Car object containing the wrong data, which is what we want.

 To fulfil these tests I simply add a private `validate()` method to my Order class that I call in the `getOrderDetails()` method.
-In addition I add an OrderException class that extends the PHP Exception class, I like explicit exceptions.
+In addition I add an OrderException class that extends the PHP Exception class, I like explicit exceptions too...

 ```php
 private function validate(): void